-From my experience I have with the GSD, the number of puppies a female German shepherd can have is not fixed as it can vary between 1-15 puppies.
+From my experience, the number of puppies a female German shepherd can have is not fixed, as it can vary between 1 to 15 puppies.

 However, after a gestation period of 63 days, most female GSDs bear an average of eight puppies.
 The male puppy is always the first to pop out (sorry ladies, men first).

 What’s more, the puppies are born helpless, and they solely depend on their mothers.
 Did you know the puppies are born with their eyes closed?
 Yes, however, they open their eyes when they reach the age of one week.

 Later, the teeth develop when they become two weeks old.

 What Determines The Number Of Puppies In A Litter?